nVinz/XML-Validator/README.md

 ### Project

 This project contains sources and compiled .jar & .bat files with examples to usage for quick start and validation for your files.
+It returns true/false for single xml-xsd bunch and true/false with file names for multimple xml-xsd bunches.

 -------------
 ### Usage